 What explains the legality of gender marker changes?
 The correction of state identification documents poses a unique problem for transgender individuals that has measurable impacts on their sociopolitical rights.
-Research on LGBQ+ politics more broadly suggests that religiosity plays a significant part in support for and acceptance of LGBQ+ rights, but much of this literature overlooks the intersectional issues that impact transgender individuals.
-I argue that the time until legalization of gender marker changes is influenced by colonialism.
-I use a cox proportional hazards model to analyze a novel dataset on gender marker change legalization over the period 1990-2015.
-I control for religiosity and further contribute to the literature by disaggregating my Muslim religiosity variable by the two main denominations, Shia and Sunni.
-I find that colonialism and, more specifically, British colonialism has a negative and statistically significant impact on the time until legalization.
+Research on LGBQ+ politics more broadly suggests that religiosity plays a significant part in support for and acceptance of LGBQ+ rights.
+However, much of this literature overlooks the intersectional issues that impact transgender individuals.
+I argue that colonialism influences the time until the legalization of gender marker changes.
+I use a Cox proportional hazards model to analyze a novel dataset on the legalization of changing one's gender marker over the period from 1990 to 2015[^1].
+I find that colonialism – specifically British colonialism – has a negative and statistically significant impact on the time until legalization.

 Global Legality of Gender Marker Changes 1972 - 2019